yantra-core/CrossWindow.js/ReadMe.md

 #### Unit Tests

 CrossWindow.js is currently short on tests.
-We'll want to add tests.
+We'll want to add tests. `tap` or `tape` are great.

 # Copyright Yantra Works 2024 AGPL